blankoslo/finse-ml-init-brov/README.md

-# Tank Game Bot - Official Template
+# Trash Panda Bot - Official Template

-This is the official template for creating bots for Trash Panda Royal tank game.
+This is the official template for creating bots for Trash Panda Royal game.
 Use this template to start building your own bot!

 ## What Your Bot Will Receive